WildPastry/WeatherWise/README.md

 • Check node version is at least 10 (node -v)

-• Check npm version is at least 6 (node -v)
+• Check npm version is at least 6 (npm -v)

 • npm install